Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Reduces the time for Seared Stone to create a Stone Gear from 50 seconds to 5 seconds, making it inline with other operations.
 - Adds the ability to smelt Corrupted Draconium Dust back into Corrupted Draconium Ingots.
 - Changes the cost of the Black Hole Tank and Unit to be the 64k Components instead of the 64k Cells.
+- Changes all Thaumic Augmentation crafts that had research and their recipes replaced to now continue to require that research with the new recipes.

 ## QoL Improvements: